Updated on February 24th, 2020 by Bob Ciura

 We value Chorus Aviation stock on the basis of cash flow per share, due to the company’s highly inconsistent earnings over the past 10 years.
 Using the current share price of US$5.85, the stock is trading with a price to cash flow per share ratio of 3.7 at the moment.

 Chorus Aviation’s current price-to-earnings ratio is slightly below its long term average.
 In addition, the company is trading at a price-to-earnings ratio that is above many of the larger, more stable airlines, despite Chorus being a significantly smaller and riskier stock.

-We assign a 2024 price-to-earnings ratio target of 7 for Chorus Aviation.
+We assign a 2025 P/CFPS ratio target of 5 for Chorus Aviation.
 This is more in line with the valuation of peers.
-Given the nature of earnings-per-share growth, we feel that investors should continue to expect volatile growth in this area.
+Given the nature of underlying volatility, we feel that investors should continue to expect volatile growth in the stock valuation.